Late last year, I met up with a new co-worker of mine.

-There are 5 modules that brings you from a raw investor to one who knows how to systematically prospect stocks for dividends:
+There are 5 modules that bring you from a raw investor to one who knows how to systematically prospect stocks for dividends:

 - The second module is important.
-It lays the framework that this way of investing is not unlike any other investing in that it requires you to have a good wealth foundation in order for you to succeed (and many just jump straight into investing oblivious that these aspect are important)
+It lays the framework that this way of investing is not unlike any other investment in that it requires you to have a good wealth foundation in order for you to succeed (and many just jump straight into investing oblivious that these aspects are important)